 Interest rates can fluctuate due to economic policies and market conditions.

-Although current rates may seem high, there is no guarantee that they will significantly decrease in the short term.
+Although current rates may seem high, there is no guarantee that they will drop significantly in the short term.
 Central bank decisions, inflation, and other global economic factors can influence interest rates.

-For example, if the central bank decides to increase rates to combat inflation, mortgage rates could rise even further, making monthly payments even higher.
+For example, if the central bank decides to raise rates to fight inflation, mortgage rates could climb even higher, making monthly payments even more expensive.

-If you buy now, you can take advantage of current housing prices and, when interest rates drop, you can refinance your mortgage to reduce your monthly payments.
-This allows you to benefit from property value appreciation while keeping financing costs under control in the long term.
+The possibility of rates decreasing in the future is one of the reasons why buying a home now can be beneficial.
+If you buy now, you can take advantage of today’s home prices and, when rates drop, you can refinance your mortgage to lower your monthly payments.
+This allows you to benefit from property appreciation while keeping long-term financing costs under control.

 Advantages of Buying Now